SotW Members Only

 Wear appropriate clothing including hat, sunglasses, and closed-toe athletic shoes during camp.
 Regular application of sunscreen and lots of water is a must at high elevations in the summer.

 In addition to building the strongest band we can, we want our members to feel welcome and part of something great.
 Our goal is to provide excellent musical and technical instruction for all of our prospective members right from the start.
-For this reason, we reserve the first four days of our summer camp for tryouts.
+For this reason, we reserve the first three days of our summer camp for tryouts.

 In order to receive full credit and full scholarship for participating in the band, all members must meet the attendance policy.